charliecorrigan/rales_engine/README.md

 # README

 This is a project to make sales data accessible via a JSON API.
+We used:
-We used Rails 5.1.2 PostgreSQL
+- Rails 5.1.2
+- PostgreSQL
-Ruby 2.4.1
+- Ruby 2.4.1

 ## To Try the project yourself:
 In Terminal
-- Make a directory to hold the directories of this project and the sample data.
+- Make a directory to hold the directories of this project (it includes the sample data).
 - Clone this repo into that directory
 - `cd ralesengine`
 - Run `bundle`